jakericedesigns/houdini_black_magic/README.md

 The above code will return the average X position of all the point coming in from input 0 of our wrangle.
 Neat.
 Since this is the advanced section of the wiki, that should be a refresher.

 Now how does that relate to variance.
 First it's important to understand why I used just the X component in my above mean calculation, when really you can quite easily average vector values.
 Variance by definition is a one dimensional calculation.
-It's actually an incredibly simple concept, all variance is, is the sum of all the SQUARED distances from a given point in the data set, to the mean or of that data set, all divided by the length of the data set (to normalize the values).
+It's actually an incredibly simple concept, all variance is, is the sum of all the SQUARED distances from a given point in the data set, to the mean or of that data set.

-You might be wondering why we're using the squared distance instead of the euclidean distance, since variance is only a distance test, keeping the distance squared helps excentuate the deviation between different points to the average.
-It'd still probably work if you took the euclidean distance, but that'd add extra computation time that's unnecessary.
-And if you're confused as to why we square the value, it's because it prevents us from having any negative distances, which would be stupid.

-So now instead of doing xavg, let's write the function for xvariance!
+Basically how much does a given sample differ from the average of all samples.

 ```c